RikuSenpai/mouse_hack/README.md

 # ##| B1NG0L4 M0US3 |##

+this project is a hack mouse to own windows machine, using microcontrolers devices to execute code and send a msdos shell by esp8266 using serial to usb and telnet server.

+Devices embeded on realmouse.

+esp8266 v1
-Mouse hack using esp8266 v1, TTL USB-TO-SERIAL CH340 and Arduino Promicro
+TTL USB-TO-SERIAL CH340
+Arduino Promicro
+tiny USB HUB